szilac/researchAIde_new/scripts/PRD.md

 ### 2. Customizable LLM Integration

-**What it does**: Allows users to select which Large Language Model(s) to use for powering the agents, with support for multiple providers (OpenAI, Google, Anthropic, local models via Ollama).
+**What it does**: Allows users to select which Large Language Model(s) to use for powering the agents, with support for multiple providers (Google, OpenAI, Anthropic).

 **Why it's important**: Different LLMs have varying strengths, cost structures, and availability.
 Giving users choice ensures flexibility, privacy options, and adaptation to evolving LLM capabilities.